elvisduric/pw-playground/README.md

 The test suite contains a docker file that enables you to run the commands in Docker in local/ci systems
 - Build the docker file : `docker build -t pw .`

-here you can replace `pw` with whatever tag name you want to give - it could be `docker build -t testing .`
+here you can replace `pw` with whatever tag name you want to give - it could be `docker build -t pw .`

-- Once the Dockerfile is built, then run that using `docker run -it pw:latest npm run test-ci` - replace the tag name (`pw`) with whatever tag name you've given
+- Once the Dockerfile is built, then run that using `docker run -it pw:latest npm run test:all` - replace the tag name (`pw`) with whatever tag name you've given